 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps that Atos IT Services UK Limited and other relevant group companies1 ("Atos") have taken during the year ending 31 December 2019 to ensure that slavery and human trafficking are not taking place in their supply chains and in any parts of their business.
+It sets out the steps that Atos IT Services UK Limited and other relevant group companies1 ("Atos") have taken during the year ending 31 December 2020 to ensure that slavery and human trafficking are not taking place in their supply chains and in any parts of their business.

 Conducting business in an ethical and sustainable way is part of Atos culture and strategy in all of its spheres of influence, it is a "must have" that Atos is proud to integrate into the company's thinking and processes.
 We truly believe that our responsibilities go beyond our own company and we strive to embed our values in the relations with all our employees, customers, partners and across our supply chain.

 In 2017 we published our first Modern Slavery statement and at the same time put in place a number of initiatives in relation to excellence in corporate standards and responsibility to be developed during the following financial years.

-Since then we have made a number of improvements to the Atos Corporate Social Responsibility programme: we have initiated a comprehensive risk mapping exercise within Atos' supply chain, we have amended our suppliers ed nartner for v terms to include references to modern slavery, we have updated our Whistleblowing Policy to include specific guidance for modern slavery, we have developed new tailored training for all Atos employees to help them understand how to identify risks and raise concerns about potential modern slavery offences, and we have created a speak-up function that can be accessed internally and also externally on our UK&I website.
+Since then we have made a number of improvements to the Atos Corporate Social Responsibility (CSR) programme: we have completed a comprehensive risk mapping exercise within Atos' supply chain, we have amended our suppliers terms to include references to modern slavery and developed modern slavery training to be delivered to our higher risk suppliers.
+We have completed delivery of new tailored training for all Atos employees to help them understand how to identify risks and raise concerns about potential modern slavery offences, updated our Whistleblowing Policy to include specific guidance for modern slavery and created a speak-up function that can be accessed internally by our employees and also externally on our UK&I website by our supply chain.
 These initiatives are all in line with the Modern Slavery Act 2015 requirements, which we continue to implement in our corporate processes.